US Says Russia Hacked Energy Grid, Punishes 19 for Meddling - Slashdot

 You can also have your utility bills skyrocket because putting cables underground isn't fucking cheap.

-Re:Misplaced priorities (Score:4, Informative)
+Re:Misplaced priorities (Score:5, Informative)

 Re: (Score:2)